Larimer County has adopted a voluntary green building program for single-family homes.

 Green Building can include anything from buying more efficient appliances to designing your home to take advantage of solar energy to constructing a full-blown straw-bale, adobe-brick or tires-and-recycled-cans earthship home.
 There has been an explosion of interest in Green Building as energy costs have risen along with concerns for the environmental impact of human activities.
 In addition, there are now state and federal tax incentives for using energy-efficient techniques and products.
 You can also receive rebates from Xcel Energy for solar installation.

 The provisions of this code are not intended to prevent the installation of any material or to prohibit any design or method of construction not specifically prescribed by this code, provided that any such alternative has been approved.
-An alternative material, design or method of construction shall be approved where the building official finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, at least the equivalent of that prescribed in this code.
+An alternative material, design or method of construction shall be approved where the building official finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, not less than the equivalent of that prescribed in this code.
+Compliance with the specific performance-based provisions of the International Codes shall be an alternative to the specific requirements of this code.
+Where the alternative material, design or method of construction is not approved, the building official shall respond in writing, stating the reasons why the alternative was not approved.

 Section R104.11 "Tests" goes on to say